 So, what makes a great template and how can you keep all of your Stories on brand?
 Consider that you might need to create various templates for each type of content you post to your Instagram account, like:

 - Event streaming

-1. Using the same colors and fonts
+1. Using the same colours and fonts

-That’s right: Sticking to a handful of colors and truly making them your own (by incorporating them in all of your marketing material), rather than picking on depending on your mood, is bound to bring great results from your templates.
+That’s right: Sticking to a handful of colours and truly making them your own (by incorporating them in all of your marketing material), rather than picking on depending on your mood, is bound to bring great results from your templates.

 If you’re familiar with the brand, I’ll bet you’ll recognize those photos as belonging to Benefit Cosmetics instantly.

 That’s the power of colours in marketing — but the same concept can be applied to fonts, too.

 Although fonts and text styles don’t have such a huge psychological impact, using the same text throughout each Instagram Stories templates means people can spot your content a mile off.

 You want people to view your Instagram Stories and immediately know your company is behind it, right?